Guiding whitewater rafting trips on the Kern River since 1985, we offer thrilling whitewater adventures for as little as $36 per person.

 Extremely long, obstructed, or very violent rapids which expose a paddler to added risk.
 Drops may contain large, unavoidable waves and holes or steep, congested chutes with complex, demanding routes.
 Rapids may continue for long distances between pools, demanding a high level of fitness.
 What eddies exist may be small, turbulent, or difficult to reach.
 At the high end of the scale, several of these factors may be combined.
 Scouting is recommended but may be difficult.
 Swims are dangerous, and rescue is often difficult even for experts.
 Proper equipment, extensive experience, and practiced rescue skills are essential.
 Because of the large range of difficulty that exists beyond Class IV, Class V is an open-ended, multiple-level scale designated by class 5.0, 5.1, 5.2, etc… each of these levels is an order of magnitude more difficult than the last.

 Some of our trips require a minimum number of guests to operate.
 The Lickety Split, Lickety Blaster, and Half Day Inflatable Kayaking trips require a total of 4 guests.
-The Combo, 1/2 Day Upper Kern, Full Day Upper Kern and The Forks trips all require a minimum of 6 guests.
+The Combo, Half Day Upper Kern, Full Day Upper Kern trips all require a minimum of 6 guests And the Forks of the Kern trips require a minimum of 8 guests.

 Water Levels Change: